LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

           tags:
             - DR API
           summary: Create monitoring data files
-          description: Request to create a ZIP file of monitoring data from devices that participated in a DR event during the DR event period.
+          description: Request to create a monitoring data from the device that has participated in the DR Event during the DR Event period in a ZIP file.
           operationId: createDataZipFile
           security:
             - ThinQ_Business_API_Key: []